avilevis/Perimeter81/README.md

 # Perimeter81

-An application that add to database a permition record with post connection, And allow user to ask for his spaifc info by get conection.
+An application that add to a database a permition record with post request, And allow user to ask for his specific info by get request.

 I used package "express" as a base package for the server.